-Swiss and Mushroom mac and cheese will become one of your favorites.
+Swiss cheese mac and cheese savory with mushrooms will become one of your favorites.
 If we could eat happiness, it would be Mac and Cheese.
-This easy stovetop recipe made creamy with a Swiss Cheese Sauce and Savory with Mushrooms.
+This easy stovetop recipe made creamy with a luscious Swiss Cheese Sauce.

 Swiss Cheese.
 I hold this hole-ridden treat in adoration as it’s given me many great pots of fondue, added the perfect compliment to a simple turkey sandwich and has caused me to swoon when combined with mushrooms as a topping for a burger.